 But Israel shall be saved in the LORD with an everlasting salvation: ye shall not be ashamed nor confounded world without end.
 Isaiah 45:17

-This promise is described to us in Psalms 105
+The history of the seed of Abraham and the promise is also described to us in the book of Psalms 105

 1 O give thanks unto the LORD; call upon his name: make known his deeds among the people.